Ryan Freel: Career

 Freel played the entire 2002 season in the minor leagues with the Durham Bulls, the Triple-A affiliate of the Devil Rays.
 He hit .261 with 8 home runs, 48 RBI, and 37 steals.
 On November 18, 2002, he signed with the Cincinnati Reds as a free agent.

 On July 27, 2005, Freel stole five bases in one game, becoming the first MLB player to do so since the 2000 season.

 In five seasons with the Reds, Freel hit .270 with 22 home runs, 104 runs batted in, and 134 stolen bases.
 His best season for the Reds was in 2004, when he hit .277 with 3 home runs, 28 RBI, 37 stolen bases, and 74 runs scored in 143 games.
 In 2007, Freel signed a two-year, $3 million contract extension with the Reds.

 On December 9, 2008, Freel was traded along with two minor leaguers including Justin Turner to the Baltimore Orioles for catcher Ramón Hernández.
 On May 8, 2009, Freel was traded once again, this time to the Chicago Cubs for outfielder Joey Gathright and cash considerations.
 On July 2, 2009, Freel was designated for assignment to create roster space for the newly acquired Jeff Baker.
 On July 6, 2009, Freel was dealt accompanied by cash considerations to the Kansas City Royals for a player to be named later.

 On August 5, 2009, Freel was designated for assignment by the Kansas City Royals.
 He was released on August 13, 2009.
 On August 28, 2009, Freel signed a minor league deal with the Texas Rangers.
 He was released 2 days later.
 In April 2010, Freel signed with the independent Somerset Patriots, but retired five weeks later on May 17, 2010.

 Personal life

-Freel was very spiritual and religious.
-He believed all his fans deserved respect and would sign all cards and mementos presented to him.

 During his stay with the Reds, he was instrumental in helping develop their famous Reds Rookie Success League.
 He served as the Players Ambassador to that Rookie League for the Reds.
 The Reds recognized Ryan in July 2013 by annually awarding the "Ryan Freel Heart and Hustle Award" to a member of each league.

 Post retirement, Freel founded Big League Development Baseball Inc (BLD) and went on to coach the 11U team to Cooperstown.
 All teams under his management 9U to 11U had winning seasons.